rusefi/rusefi_documentation/HOWTO/HOWTO-quick-start.md

 Your board comes with rusEFI firmware installed on it, but it should be updated.

-If you have a Frankenso, Frankenstein, or are just messing with a Discovery, see [these instructions.](HOWTO-Install-rusEFI-Firmware)

 [How to update your firmware](HOWTO-Update-Firmware)

+If you have a Frankenso, Frankenstein, or are just messing with a Discovery, you will need to install firmware first.
+See [these instructions.](HOWTO-Install-rusEFI-Firmware)

 ## rusEFI Console